BillyDonahue/mongo/docs/exception_architecture.md

 does not increment user assertion counters.
 We should always choose `iassert` over `uassert` when we expect a failure, a failure might be recoverable, or failure accounting is not interesting.

-## Exception
+## The `DBException` Hierarchy

 A failed operation-fatal assertion throws an `AssertionException` or a child of that.
 The inheritance hierarchy resembles:

 -   `std::exception`
     -   `mongo::DBException`